Changi Airport: Conception

 Prior to Changi, Singapore's main international airport was located at Paya Lebar.
 It had opened in 1955 with a single runway and a small passenger terminal, having itself replaced the previous Kallang Airport that began operations in 1937.
 The decision to move the airport from Paya Lebar to Changi was based on a number of factors.
 With the growth in global aviation transport, the airport was facing congestion problems.
 Its inability to cope with the rising traffic became critical by the 1970s; annual passenger numbers rose dramatically from 300,000 in 1955 to 1.7 million in 1970 and to 4 million in 1975.
 As a result, there was a need to accommodate the growing demand for air travel, the desire to establish Singapore as a global aviation hub, and the need to modernise the country's air transport infrastructure.

 The Singaporean government had two options – expand the existing airport at Paya Lebar or build a new airport at another location.
 After extensive studies, a decision was made in 1972 to keep the airport at Paya Lebar, as recommended by aviation consultants.
 Plans were made for the building of a second runway and an extensive redevelopment and expansion to the passenger terminal building.
 A year later, however, the plans were reviewed again as the pressure to expand the airport eased because of the 1973 oil crisis.

 Concerned that the existing airport was located in an area with potential for urban growth, which would physically hem it in on all sides, the government subsequently decided in 1975 to build a new airport at the eastern tip of the main island at Changi, at the existing site of Changi Air Base.
 However, as there was an increase in traffic, the airport still had to be expanded at that time.
 In addition, aircraft could fly over the sea, avoiding noise pollution issues within residential areas and avoid disastrous consequences on the ground in the event of an air mishap.
-Fomerly known as the Singapore International Airport, the airport in Paya Lebar was subsequently converted for military use and renamed as Paya Lebar Air Base.
+Formerly known as the Singapore International Airport, the airport in Paya Lebar was subsequently converted for military use and renamed as Paya Lebar Air Base.